 The company that you are working for covers you for liability.
 Same with when you are waiting for a rider, your ride-share insurance gives coverage when you already have a passenger in your car.
-In some cases, it will also reimburse you for your deductible that you pay to your ride-share company.
+In some cases, it will also reimburse you for the deductible that you pay to your ride-share company.

 Can I drive a commercial vehicle for ride-sharing?

 What kinds of an automobile are commercial vehicles?
 Taxis, limousines, and other vehicles that earn you money for transporting people are such.
 Typically, they’re scheduled ahead of time and take a specific route.
 If you are a driver of such a vehicle, then you may want to use it for ride-share as well.